EdwinAhl/DD2482-Executable-tutorial/scenario1/step1.md

 # An insecure solution
 ## Setup Database
 To start, we need to setup a secure database.
-The command below creates a mysql docker container secured by the username `root` and password `S3cret`.
+The command below creates a MySQL docker container secured by the username `root` and password `S3cret`.
 ```plain
 sudo docker run -d --name demo-db -e MYSQL_ROOT_PASSWORD=S3cret -p 3306:3306 mysql:8; sleep 15
 ```{{exec}}